 - A driver running a red light or stop sign

-- Failing to yield when turning left
+- Failing to yield during a left turn

-- Speeding through yellow lights
+- Speeding through a stale yellow light

-- Distracted or impaired driving
+- Impaired or fatigued driving

 Common Injuries in T-Bone Collisions